Cherokee syllabary: Numerals

-Modern Cherokee generally uses Arabic numerals.
+Modern Cherokee generally uses Hindu-Arabic numerals.
 In the late 1820s, several years after the introduction and adoption of his syllabary, Sequoyah proposed a set of number signs for Cherokee; however, these were never adopted and never typeset.
 In 2012, the Cherokee Language Consortium agreed to begin using Sequoyah's numerals in some instances.

 Sequoyah developed unique characters for 1 through 19, and then characters for the "tens" of 20 through 100.
 Additional symbols were used to note thousands and millions, and Sequoyah also used a final symbol to mark the end of a number.
 The glyphs for 1 through 20 can be grouped into groups of five that have a visual similarity to each other (1–5, 6–10, 11–15, and 16–20).
 The Cherokee Language Consortium has created an additional symbol for zero along with symbols for billions and trillions.
-As of Unicode 13.0, Cherokee numerals are not encoded within Unicode.
+As of Unicode 17.0, Cherokee numerals are not encoded within Unicode.